Physical Education (PE) A Level

 As part of our course we also have weekly workshops that will provide you with the necessary additional support and help, where needed, to progress your development and understanding of the theoretical elements of the course as well as supporting you with your research projects

-You will enjoy this course if you are a keen student athlete that is fascinated by the theoretical aspects of the sports world and have a keen interest in science and the application of Scientific principles to sports performance.
+You will enjoy this course if you are a keen student athlete that is fascinated by the theoretical aspects of the sports world and have a keen interest in science and the application of science principles to sports performance.

 If you have a career in sport in mind and may be considering studying degrees such as Physical Education teaching, Physiotherapy, Sport Psychology or Sport and Exercise Science, then our course is an ideal preparation and will equip you with the necessary knowledge and skills to pursue careers in these areas.